NEW: Riot police use tear gas outside opposition mosques

 Growing numbers of protesters have rallied in the capital with some demonstrations turning violent as crowds burned police trucks, cut off roads and hurled rocks at authorities.

 In return, police have fired rubber bullets and struck protesters with batons , witnesses said.

-“Leave, Bashir, leave!” protesters chanted.
-“Khartoum, please revolt against humiliation and dictatorship.”
+“Leave, Bashir, leave!” they chanted.
+“Khartoum, people, please revolt against humiliation and dictatorship.”

-Al-Bashir has played down the protests and urged citizens to understand the new austerity measures, which lifted fuel subsidies and cut the Cabinet by half to reduce expenses.
-In a televised speech on state media this month, he said the measures are necessary to help mend the economy.
+In a televised speech on state media last week, al-Bashir urged citizens to understand the new harsh austerity measures, which lifted fuel subsidies and cut the Cabinet by half to reduce expenses.

 The nation’s inflation has gone up by 30%, according to Sudanese Finance Minister Ali Mahmud.

-Protesters vowed to hold more rallies Saturday when the ruling party celebrates 23 years in power.
-Organizers are calling for mass action using social media sites such as Twitter and Facebook, where they are posting pictures and details of upcoming protests.
+Protesters have vowed to hold mass rallies June 30, when the ruling party celebrates 24 years in power.
+Organizers are also calling for mass action using social media sites such as Twitter and Facebook, where they are posting pictures and details of upcoming protests.

-In similar protests in January last year, students sought to replicate the Arab Spring that has swept over the Middle East.
-The government quashed those protests.
+In similar protests in January last year, students vowed to replicate the Arab Spring that has swept over the Middle East.